-This article is brought to Black Hills Parent courtesy of Sanford Health
+This article is brought to Black Hills Family courtesy of Sanford Health

 Trisha and David Dohn say a lot of people around them wondered why they set out to have a child with the help of infertility treatments when they already had one healthy child.
 They also questioned if it was worth it, but ultimately felt it was because their greatest joy in life is to be parents and to give their son, Brody, a sibling.

 The Dohns have been through a lot to get to where they are today, just two months away from welcoming their second son into the world.
 It started almost five years ago when Trisha miscarried in the first trimester of her first pregnancy.

 “Shortly afterward, with a recommendation from my OBGYN, we decided to seek infertility testing at Sanford,” says Trisha.
 “Our doctor recommended that I go on a variety of medications, but my body wasn’t responding as it should.
 During one of the final rounds of medications, they said I hadn’t even ovulated.
 But surprisingly, I found out I was pregnant two weeks later.”

 Brody was born in 2011 and it wasn’t too long before the Dohns decided they wanted to expand their family even more.
 They started meeting with Sanford reproductive endocrinologist Tiffany Von Wald, M.D.
 Together, Dr. Von Wald and the Dohns laid out a plan in order to make their dream a reality, which included a number of treatments and genetic testing.

 “Dr. Von Wald was amazing through this whole entire process,” remembers Trisha.
 “You can talk to other people, but no one really knows what you are going through.
 Dr. Von Wald was so understanding and supportive as we tried a variety of medications, did two intrauterine insemination procedures and I even had a few surgical procedures, but nothing was working for us.”